NNIL-formulas revisited: universal models and finite model property: Introduction

 It may be thought of as surprising that \NNIL-formulas axiomatize subframe logics, because for example \cite{BG07} used $[\wedge,\to]$-formulas (i.e., formulas that have $\wedge$ and $\to$ only as connectives) to axiomatize these logics and to prove their finite model property.
-The $[\wedge,\to]$-formulas, though locally finite as well, are very different in character from \NNIL-formulas.
-To obtain \NNIL-axiomatizations, in~\cite{Nic06} (see also~\cite{BdJ15}), for each finite rooted frame $\F$, a \NNIL-formula is constructed from a model $\M$ on that frame that fails on a descriptive frame $\f{G}$ iff $\F$ is a p-morphic image of a subframe of $\f{G}$, as one calls it, a \textit{refutation criterion}.
+The $[\wedge,\to]$-formulas, though forming a locally finite class as well, are very different in character from \NNIL-formulas.\todod{I added the word class} To obtain \NNIL-axiomatizations, in~\cite{Nic06} (see also~\cite{BdJ15}), for each finite rooted frame $\F$, a \NNIL-formula is constructed from a model $\M$ on that frame that fails on a descriptive frame $\f{G}$ iff $\F$ is a p-morphic image of a subframe of $\f{G}$, as one calls it, a \textit{refutation criterion}.
 Using ideas from~\cite{BdJ15} in this paper we show that monotonic maps can be used to describe the behavior of such formulas if the maps satisfy an additional condition: \textit{color-consistency}.
 The formulas fail on a descriptive frame $\f{G}$ iff the unraveling of $\M$ to a tree can be mapped into $\f{G}$ by a color-consistent monotonic function.
+This is shown to lead to the conclusion that the frame classes of intermediate subframe logics, because they are axiomatized by \NNIL-formulas, are closed under subframes in general, even of they do not satisfy the topo-subframe condition~(\Cref{cor:substructures}).
+This means that the class of intermediate subframe logics is at least in some ways essentially less complicated than the class of modal subframe logics.
+This is certainly connected to the fact shown in~\cite{VNNIL} that \NNIL-formulas are the ones of which the standard correspondent as a first order formula is equivalent to a universal one, even if it may not yet be quite clear how.\todod{Added a few sentences about the interest of \NNIL-formulas.
+Too wild?}